Beyondships Cruise Ship Pictoirals and Reviews

 MARELLA EXPLORER 2 PROFILE

-Marella Dream is an older ship that has been revitalized so as to appeal to the British cruising market.
+SUMMARYMarella Dream is an older ship that has been revitalized so as to appeal to the British cruising market.

 Above: Docking in New York as Homeric.